ULW FAQs

 • To qualify, applicants should be an undergraduate in college at the time of applying and generally have at least one semester left this coming fall before graduating.

-• Applicants must be enrolled full-time in a bachelor's program in the atmospheric or related sciences in a U.S. institution.
+• Applicants must be enrolled full-time in a bachelor's program in the atmospheric or Earth system sciences in a U.S. institution.

 • Students should have a reasonably good GPA.

-• Note: Please be aware that all applicants selected to the Undergraduate Leadership Workshop are expected to adhere to the UCAR Code of Conduct while participating in any NCAR/UCAR internship.
+• Note: Please be aware that all applicants selected to the Undergraduate Leadership Workshop are expected to adhere to the UCAR Code of Conduct while participating in any NSF NCAR and UCAR internship.

-We encourage applications from individuals who are members of a group that is historically underrepresented in the atmospheric and related sciences, including students who are black or African American, American Indian or Alaska Native, Hispanic or Latino, female, first-generation college students, veterans, and students with disabilities.
+We encourage applications from individuals who are members of a group that is historically underrepresented in the Earth system sciences and related sciences, including students who are black or African American, American Indian or Alaska Native, Hispanic or Latino, female, first-generation college students, veterans, and students with disabilities.
 The ULW welcomes lesbian, gay, bisexual, and transgender students.

 WHAT ARE THE DATES AND DEADLINES FOR THE ULW?